JimDesu/basis-lang/spec.md

 Whether such storage may outlive the acquiring frame is set by which form the allocator's source is declared under: a `.resource` source confines the storage to the acquiring frame, a `.promise` source permits it to escape, its release deferred to the eventual owner's lifetime end (&sect;10.10&ndash;&sect;10.13).
 The obligation guarantees the release fires.
 Where the value may be *named* is a separate question the language answers only partly: an object's lifetime ceiling (&sect;5.11) bounds object and `^Object` reachability, and the parameter-mode rules (&sect;6) bound where a borrowed value travels, but a default-region or `.scope`-local runtime-length buffer (`[]` / `[]T`) &mdash; which carries no obligation and is neither object nor pointer &mdash; is governed instead by the region-escape ceiling rule (&sect;7.21), which rejects sharing it by `<-`/`<<-` into a position outliving its region and names `<<` (copy) as the remedy.
 Beyond what those rules reach &mdash; a value aliased through a raw `^T`, or placed into region storage of unproven extent &mdash; the language provides no static guarantee; such an escape may dangle, and avoiding it is the programmer's responsibility, exactly as for the pointer-aliasing gap of &sect;10.14.

-The exact `Allocator` class shape &mdash; its source and sink signatures and the semantics of cross-allocator transfer &mdash; is part of the standard library and is not pinned down in this specification; the language commits only to the obligation discipline that pairs each acquisition with its release (&sect;10).
+The exact `Allocator` concept shape &mdash; its source and sink signatures and the semantics of cross-allocator transfer &mdash; is part of the standard library and is not pinned down in this specification; the language commits only to the obligation discipline that pairs each acquisition with its release (&sect;10).

 ### 7.21 The Region-Escape Ceiling Error